daviddupuis/jeffskinnerbox.github.io/content/articles/using-a-vintage-laptop-to-creating-a-x-terminal.md

 This will give a terminal session within the `xterm` window on the remote computer.
 The `-X` switch says to export graphics from the remote computer (remote-computer) to the computer you at actually sitting on (i.e. the local-computer).
-For many uses, this works fine, but it doesn't give you the full login experiance on the remote computer.
+For many uses, this works fine, but it doesn't give you the full login experience on the remote computer.
 Specifically, the desktop is still the local computer, so picking any desktop icon or menu will result in a local X client.
 This isn't what I want ...
 I want access to the remote desktop.